sharife/goldenthread-v2/site/content/about/people/_index.md

         As much as she’s passionate about her role as a theatre maker, Sahar is equally passionate about her new role as a mother to Zad.
-    - bio: <strong>Michelle Mulholland</strong> *(she/her)* has more than 17 years of
+    - bio: <strong>Michelle Mulholland</strong> *(she/her)* is an arts administrator
-        non-profit management experience from some of San Francisco’s finest arts and environmental justice organizations, including Theater Artaud, Beach Blanket Babylon, Brava Theater, the Commonwealth Club of California, The Coral Reef Alliance and Forests Forever.
-Since joining Golden Thread in 2012, Michelle has been enhancing day-to-day operations, enabling the company’s exponential growth by professionalizing policies and procedures, implementing a fully integrated patron management system and establishing a donor focused individual giving protocol.
-A freelance costume designer since 2008, she has designed for numerous Bay Area companies, including Crowded Fire Theater, New Conservatory Theatre Center, Golden Thread Productions, Word for Word, African-American Shakespeare Company, Z Space, Lorraine Hansberry Theatre, Cutting Ball Theater, and Brava Theater.
-She has also worked with Teatro Zinzanni, ACT and the SFMOMA.
+        and costume designer with more than 20 years of experience in Bay Area theater.
+Michelle has been managing day to day operations at Golden Thread for the last decade with a solid foundation of non-profit management, member services, and fundraising experience from some of San Francisco’s finest arts and environmental justice organizations, including Brava Theater, Beach Blanket Babylon, Theater Artaud, the Commonwealth Club of California, The Coral Reef Alliance and Forests Forever.
+In that time, she has enabled the company’s exponential growth through the establishment of many key strategic initiatives and the institution of significant policies and procedures.
+She has twice served on grant panels for the San Francisco Arts Commission and was an active member of the TBA Theater Services Committee for many years.
+A freelance costume designer since 2008, she has designed for numerous Bay Area companies, including New Conservatory Theatre Center, Magic Theatre, Golden Thread Productions, Word for Word, Crowded Fire Theater, African-American Shakespeare Company, Z Space, Lorraine Hansberry Theatre, Cutting Ball Theater, and Brava Theater.
+She has also worked with Teatro Zinzanni, ACT, and the SFMOMA.
       credit: Managing Director
       image: /img/archive/2012/03/Headshot-MichelleMulholland-300x300.jpg
       name: Michelle Mulholland